-But TOT is not BHI’s only argument against skeptical theism.
-They also claim that skeptical theism has a very narrow scope:
+But The Ontological Thesis is not BHI’s only argument against skeptical theism.
+They argue that skeptical theism, as construed by Bergmann, has a very narrow scope: many theists and many atheists will not be able to assent to ST1-3.
+They say:

 So who is this “we” to which Bergmann alludes?
 The “we” of ST1 cannot include theists who think they have an adequate theodicy to explain the existence of evil.
 Once you believe that we know of a good which justifies God in allowing evil, the question of whether unknown goods contain the same relative frequency of God justifying goods becomes entirely otiose.
 The “we” of ST1 also cannot include atheists who think that the evidential problem of evil gives strong reason to disbelieve that there is a God.
 By believing that the evidential problem of evil is serious such atheists must both believe that they don’t know of any good which defuses the problem and that it is not plausible that an unknown good defuses the problem.
 So who is the “we” of ST1?
 Having excluded non-skeptical theists and non-skeptical atheists, it must be populated by various shades of skeptics.
 But ST1 is supposed to provide an argument for Bergmann’s skeptical stance; it shouldn’t simply be Bergmann’s skeptical stance.
 But it is.